MeshCollider/OmniLite/README.md

 mvn clean package
 ```

-which will package the MultiBit project into `multibit-x.y.z.jar` where `x.y.z` is the current version
+which will package the MultiBit project into `omnilite-x.y.z.jar` where `x.y.z` is the current version
 number.
 This is suitable for local development work.

 If you want to generate a complete set of multi-platform installers (Windows, Mac and Linux) you